jennifer-ryan/iris-data-set-project/README.md

 # Notes
-Wiki:
-Quantifies the morphology (structural features) of three related species of iris flowers Multivariate data set - more than 2 variables per observation Linear Discriminant Analysis / Fisher's Linear Discriminant - a linear combination that characterises/separates two or more classes of objects.
--

 Try working through this tutorial to explore dataset: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/
 A machine learning project may not be linear, but it has a number of well known steps:
 1. Define Problem.